qiyanjun/books2read/_posts/2026-01-05-outsiders.md

 ---
 layout: single
-title: The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success Hardcover
+title: The Outsiders- Eight Unconventional CEOs and Their Radically Rational Blueprint for Success Hardcover
 tags:
 -
 ---